mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     super(NeuralNet, self).__init__()

 Next we use the super function to call the \_\_init\_\_ of the parent function.
 The Pytorch documentation says that this is required, however I haven't found the exact reason why this is done.
-Usually super is used so you can inhereit methods from the parent, but why it calls the \_\_init\_\_ directly is something I'm not sure of.
+Usually super is used so you can inherit methods from the parent, but why it calls the \_\_init\_\_ directly is something I'm not sure of.

     self.linear1 = nn.Linear(784, 100)
     self.linear2 = nn.Linear(100, 50)